-Understanding EKF Primary Changes in ArduPilot: Causes and Solutions
+Understanding EKF Primary Changes in ArduPilot: A Log-Based Analysis

 Key Takeaway

-What is EKF Primary Change in ArduPilot Logs?
+What is an EKF Primary Change in the Log?

-To confirm an EKF primary change in Mission Planner, follow these steps:
+To confirm EKF primary changes in Mission Planner, follow these steps:

 - Navigate to Flight Data → DataFlash Logs → Review a Log.